spectator8/SK_Stolen_Vehicles_Check/README.md

-# StolenVehiclesSKsssssssssss
-Verification of the stolen vehicle according to registration number in Slovakia
+# Verification of the stolen vehicle according to registration number in Slovakia